3x10e8/cochlea_sky130/README.md

 This work began as a class project for UCSD's [BENG 207](https://isn.ucsd.edu/courses/beng207/index.html) Integrated Neuromorphic Bioelectronics (fall 2021).

+All design and simulation was done using the sky1 virtual machine made by Karthi Srinivasan, shared during Telluride 2021.

 More documentation to follow!